-A description of computing concerns of faculty at a large metropolitan community college DISSERTATION
+A description of computing concerns of faculty at a large metropolitan community college

 Mary Nan B. Adams, University of New Orleans, United States